ArronDavies/Project-Garmadon/README.md

 A Lego Universe server written in Pyhton using lcdr's PyRakNet This project is not intended for main stream use it is more of a test server that is intended to be reliable.

+This version of the server is the last until the rewrite is at the same point.

 ## Disclaimer
 > The LEGO Group has not endorsed or authorized the operation of this game and is not liable for any safety issues in relation to its operation.